OfficeDev/generator-office/readme.md

 The generator is intended to be run from within a folder where you want the project scaffolding created.
 This can be in the root of the current folder or within a subfolder.

+### Command Line Arguments
+The following command line arguments are supported.
+The generator will prompt you accordingly based upon the arguments that you specify.

+#### `name`
+Title of the project - this is the display name that is written the manifest.xml file.
+  - Type: String
+  - Optional

+>**Note:** The Windows command prompt requires this argument to be in quotes (e.g. "My Office Add-in")

+#### `host`
+The Microsoft Office client application that can host the add-in.
+The supported arguments include Excel (`excel`), OneNote (`onenote`), Outlook (`outlook`), PowerPoint (`powerpoint`), Project (`project`), and Word (`word`).
+  - Type: String
+  - Optional

+#### `framework`
+Framework to use for the project.
+The supported arguments include JQuery (`jquery`), Angular (`angular`), and React (`react`).
+You can also use Manifest Only (`manifest-only`) which will create only the `manifest.xml` for an Office Add-in.
+  - Type: String
+  - Optional

+### Command Line Options
+The following command line options are supported.
+If these are not specified, the generator will prompt you for the values before scaffolding the project.

+#### `--skip-install`

+After scaffolding the project, the generator (and all sub generators) run all package management install commands such as `npm install` & `typings install`.
+Specifying `--skip-install` tells the generator to skip this step.

+  - Type: Boolean
+  - Default: False
+  - Optional

+#### `--js`

+Specifying `--js` tells the generator to use JavaScript.

+  - Type: Boolean
+  - Default: False
+  - Optional

+>**Note:** Do not use this flag when you pass `react` as framework argument.

 ## Running the Generated Site

-Office Add-ins must be hosted in a HTTPS site.
+Office Add-ins must be hosted in an HTTPS site.
 Yo Office generates a [Browsersync](https://browsersync.io/) configuration file (`bsconfig.json`) that references a self-signed certificate.
 Your computer will need to trust the certificate before you can use the generated add-in.

 > **Important:** Before you continue with this Readme, take the following steps (Windows):
 >